5deen/medigeist-runtime/README.md

 # medigeist-runtime
-Medigeist is a service for creating decorative patterns from a text.
+Medigeist is a service for creating decorative patterns from text.